 Breath test for stomach ulcer.
-A patient blows into a sample tube during a urea breath test for gastric ulcers caused by bacteria.
-The patient has been given a drink containing urea enriched with non-radioactive carbon-13.
+A doctor watches as a patient blows into a sample tube during a urea breath test for gastric ulcers caused by bacteria.
+The patient has been given a drink containing urea enriched with non- radioactive carbon-13.
 The bacteria which causes stomach ulcers, Helicobacter pylori, breaks down urea to form carbon dioxide.
 Half an hour after taking the urea-drink, the patient blows into the sample tube.
 These tubes are then tested for carbon dioxide containing carbon-13.
 A positive result indicates the presence of H. pylori and the necessary drugs can then be prescribed to the patient.